All Episodes

 Thank you.

-All right, there you have your crop of 2020 candidates in uh Iowa over the weekend, some of it very entertaining, and you have an Iowa poll out that shows uh Joe Biden leading with Sanders, but Warren and Mayor Pete Budejudge are gaining a little bit of traction in in at least that state.
+And you have an Iowa poll out that shows Joe Biden leading with Sanders, but Warren and Mayor Pete Budajudge are gaining a little bit of traction in at least that state.

 And of course, Biden was nowhere to be found.

-Um so you have almost even with Biden, Warren is surging in the Iowa poll.
+Warren is surging in the Iowa poll.

 Not sure what that means.

-And what he ended up doing was a first of its kind, governmentally endorsed privately run program that he could tout on the campaign trail where illegal immigrants um he's out there, he set up a system to make it work.
+And what he ended up doing was a first of its kind governmentally endorsed privately run program that he could tout on the campaign trail where illegal immigrants, he's out there.

-He signed an executive order requiring local services and institutions and law enforcement and schools and water utility and libraries to accept what is a card uh put together by a nonprofit saying that they are a community resident.
+He signed an executive order requiring local services and institutions and law enforcement and schools and water utility and libraries to accept what is a card put together by a nonprofit saying that they are a community resident.

 So meaning legalizing them without really legalizing them.

-Anyway, here to look at where do we stand, where are the polls, what do they mean?
+Anyway, here to look at where do we stand, where are the polls, what do they mean.

 We have John McLaughlin, pollster strategist, and Matt Towery is with us.

-And last week's on a really interesting note is he looks as at the president and all the recent polls about him, and and you have the same perception that I do.
+And last week sent a really interesting note as he looks at the president and all the recent polls about him.

-You don't think the president polls like any conventional politician, you think he's about five points higher than what is coming out in the numbers.
+You think he's about five points higher than what is coming out in the numbers.

 What is it?

-Yeah, I I do, Sean.
+Yeah, I do, Sean.

-Uh I think he's surging for various reasons.
+I think he's surging for various reasons.

 First of all, let me give you an example.

-Here in Florida, I had dinner with the chairman of the Republican Party, um, Joe Gruders, uh, who you know, over the weekend, and I feel really good about Florida, which I didn't feel good about uh four years ago.
+And I feel really good about Florida, which I didn't feel good about four years ago.

-Uh so there's certain areas where the president's surging, I don't think the media picks it up.
+I don't think the media picks it up.

-The president's numbers, and these numbers are off because they overly rely on cell phones as a social before, and that leans uh heavily to the left.
+But on a national level, I'm beginning to see, and I'm sure John's seeing this, the president's numbers, and these numbers are off because they overly rely on cell phones, as I told you before, and that leans heavily to the left.

 He's drifting upward.